 Ensure that your channels link together in a way that makes the experience seamless for your audience.
 Create landing pages that are relevant but not repetitive of the content they’ve seen on another platform, integrate with their environment to speed up their tasks (e.g. purchasing products straight through Google or Facebook) and make sure that even if you’re promoting the same content across multiple channels you don’t just copy and past the same post to go with it – this not only makes you appear lazy, it also won’t stand out to audiences following you on more than one channel.

 3. Provide relevant and effective communication

-As part of the omnichannel experience, customers expect the same quality of communication across all channels – they want to know that they’ll get the same level of support from a chat on social media as they will through a phone call.
+As part of the omnichannel experience, customers expect the same quality of communication (check out this article on promoting your business) across all channels – they want to know that they’ll get the same level of support from a chat on social media as they will through a phone call.
 Spend some time evaluating which channels you can use to provide the best level of support while also being available on the channels most likely to be used by your audience – your personas should help you do this.

 The timeliness of your communication is another key part of improving the customer journey.
 While most users try to self-educate and research for themselves, in the event that they need your assistance you want to make sure you engage with them at the moment when they’re still in that mindset.
 Live chats that utilise AI and chatbots have become increasingly popular to answer questions from users instantly if a human isn’t available.

 Communication is arguably even more important after a user has completed a purchase to encourage repeat-purchases and advocacy of your brand.
 Consider sending email newsletters and offers, retargeting your customers with ads and requesting reviews to maintain a level of engagement and awareness with your audience.